pacificclimate/pdp/doc/source/raster.rst

 The `scale_factor` and `add_offset` values are documented in the metadata of a packed variable.

-ArcInfo/ASCII Grid
-""""""""""""""""""

-Like the CSV response, ArcInfo/ASCII Grid files are not multidimensional.
-In fact, each of these files can only represent a map (lat vs. lon) at one single timestep.
-Because of this, the download response is a bit different than the other formats.
-Each response will consist of a Zip archive which contains one .asc file and one .prj (projection) file for each time step.
-Users of this format for daily data should be forewarned that Arc will not perform well when attempting to load dozens (or hundreds, or thousands!) of layers in one session.
-If you download more than 32767 timesteps (corresponding to about 90 years of daily data) at once, you will receive a Zip64-encoded zip archive.
-Some older applications may not be able to read Zip64-encoded archives.
+Please note that in the past, we have offered an additional "ArcInfo/ASCII Grid" format, which consisted of a Zip archive containing one .asc file and one .prj (projection) file representing a map at each timestamp; however, this format is no longer offered as of the latest version of the data portal.

 .. _power-user: